 You can avail of private health care if you can pay for it directly or you are covered by a private health insurance policy.
 Some employers offer health insurance as part of an employment package.

 It is usual practice that no immediate private health insurance coverage is available for medical conditions existing before taking out a private health insurance policy.
 The restriction shall be removed upon the following periods of continuous membership: 5 years for members under 55; 7 years for members aged 55-59; 10 years for members aged 60 and over.

-You can contact one of the three private health insurers in Ireland.
+You can contact one of the private health insurers in Ireland.